A

 Insurance excess

-This is the level of contribution you are required to pay if you make a claim on your insurance policy.
-This information should be made clear to you when taking out your policy, and the excess amount should be stated clearly in your policy documents.
+This is the level of contribution that you are required to pay if you make a claim on your insurance policy.
+This information should be made clear to you before you take out your policy, and the excess amount should be stated clearly in your policy documents.

 Interest

-If you are saving money, this refers to the amount earned from the bank on your deposit.
-If you are borrowing money, this refers to the fee charged by the lender for the use of the money.
+If you are saving money, this refers to the amount of money earned from the bank on your deposit.
+If you are borrowing money, this refers to the fee charged by the lender for your borrowing money.

 Interest only mortgage